tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

 Band parameter models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-The model and parameters to calculate band parameters like band edge, effective density of states and particle densities
+The model and the parameters used to calculate band parameters like band edge, effective density of states and particle densities

-The model and parameters to calculate band parameters like band edges, band gaps etc. can be controlled by special submodel blocks in different ways:
+The model and the parameters used to calculate band parameters like band edges, band gaps etc. can be controlled by special submodel blocks in different ways:

 1. a single ``band_properties`` block containing parameters for conduction and for valence band